 We continually set extension tasks for all students who wish to take their learning beyond the classroom, which might involve exploring what Descartes has to do with our modern use of coordinates or how probability is used in the Schrödinger’s Cat theory.

-Our drop-in surgeries, where younger students can concentrate on specific aspects of maths with teachers or older students, are very popular.
+Our drop-in surgeries, where students can concentrate on specific aspects of maths with teachers or Sixth Form students, are very popular.
 We encourage wider reading, providing our own suggestions and encouraging pupils to explore the University of Cambridge reading list.

 We enter and prepare our students for three major national maths challenges each year: the UK Junior Maths Challenge, the UK Intermediate Maths Challenge and the UK Senior Maths Challenge.
 These competitions give students the chance to tackle questions beyond the confines of the more rigid exam syllabus and are a great preparation for the International Maths Olympiad.
-In 2016, two Perse students represented the UK in the Balkan Mathematical Olympiad, and were selected for the UK squad for the International Mathematical Olympiad.
+In 2016, two Perse students represented the UK in the Balkan Mathematical Olympiad (BMO), and were selected for the UK squad for the International Mathematical Olympiad.
 In 2017, in BMO2 (of which 100 pupils qualify nationally) four students were awarded distinctions.
 One student represented the UK team in the Romanian Master of Mathematics competition and was selected as a reserve for the International Mathematics Olympiad team.